 New Orleans is rich not only with French heritage; it’s enjoyed centuries of Hispanic history and cultural influence as well.
-Each fall the non-profit Hispanic American Musicians and Artists Cultural Association of New Orleans celebrates this heritage with two full days of music, dancing, food – and of course, a parade.
+Each fall the non-profit Hispanic American Musicians and Artists Cultural Association of New Orleans celebrates this heritage with an evening of Latin music, dancing, food, and art – and of course, a parade.

 For more information, visit carnavalatinola.com.